denis-at-langchain/smith-fly/README.md

   initialOrgAdminPassword: "" # Will be populated by script
 ```

-For LangGraph Platform, the script adds:
+For LangSmith Deployment, the script adds:
 ```yaml
 config:
   langgraphPlatform: